hadihammurabi/go-rabbitmq/README.md

 ```

 ## Declare Queue
-Queue creation can be done like this, after connecting to mq of course.
+Queue declaration can be done like this, after connecting to mq of course.
 > It only connects to the queue if the queue exists or create one if it doesn't exist.
+(RabbitMQ behavior)
 ```go
 q, err := rabbitmq.NewQueue(mq.GetChannel(), &rabbitmq.MQConfigQueue{
   Name: "hello",